Full Gear (2019): Aftermath

 On the November 13 episode of Dynamite, MJF called Cody a liar and a sociopath and if he had not prevented Cody from winning, his career would have been over.
-Cody came to the ring but was attacked by the debuting Wardlow, revealed to be MJF's bodyguard.
+Cody came to the ring but was attacked by the debuting Wardlow, revealed to be MJF's bodyguard, confirmed he had signed with AEW.
 Seemingly refusing to face Cody in a match, Cody asked MJF to name his price.
 MJF laid out three conditions to be met by Cody in order for a match between them to happen at Revolution: he could not touch MJF until the match, he would have to defeat Wardlow in a steel cage match, and he would have to take ten lashes with a leather belt on live TV.
 Cody agreed to all the stipulations.
 On the February 5, 2020 episode, Cody took the ten lashes from MJF, including one from Wardlow.
 On the February 19 episode, Cody was successful in defeating Wardlow in AEW's first-ever steel cage match, but was defeated by MJF at Revolution on February 29.

 After an investigation in November 2019, AEW was fined $10,000 by the Maryland Athletic State Commission in May 2020 for the unsanctioned match between Moxley and Omega, due to the fact that intentional bleeding is disallowed during professional wrestling matches contested in Maryland.

-In November 2020, AEW President and CEO Tony Khan referred to Full Gear as being one of AEW's "Big Four" PPVs, which includes Double or Nothing, All Out, and Revolution, their four biggest shows produced quarterly.
+In November 2020, AEW President and CEO Tony Khan referred to Full Gear as being one of AEW's "Big Four" PPVs, which includes Double or Nothing, All Out, and Revolution, their four biggest domestic shows produced quarterly.
 The inaugural Full Gear was the third of these shows produced.